aniketnalli20/Dailygoods/README.md

 ## Troubleshooting

-- If `install.php` shows `could not find driver`, ensure `pdo_pgsql` and `pgsql` are enabled and Apache restarted.
+- If `install.php` shows `could not find driver`, ensure `pdo_mysql` is enabled and Apache restarted.
-- If fonts don’t render, verify the extracted files under `assets/fonts/Inter` and check your browser network panel.
+- If fonts don’t render, verify the files under `assets/fonts/Inter`.

+## Recent Changes

+- Rebranded app to Dailygoods (titles, headings, and auth pages).
+- Database switched to MySQL; default DB name set to `dailygoods`.
+- `install.php` now ensures DB creation and attempts migration from legacy `milkride`.
+- Login/Register pages redesigned with a two-column layout and hero image.
+- Added optional `CDN_BASE_URL` configuration for hosted assets; local fallback if unset.
+- Icons8 LaGuardia favicon and brand icon integrated.
+- Default password policy: new registrations, imports, and enrichments set password to `demo1234`.